Casper Test FAQ (19 Questions Answered)

 The goal of Casper is to see who you are beyond your hard skills and grades, so it’s not exactly a test you can study for in the conventional sense.

-It’s generally best to answer questions from the most ethical and equal standpoint possible, ensuring the people in the scenario are represented equally.
+It’s generally best to answer questions from the most ethical and fair standpoint possible, ensuring the people in the scenario are represented equally.
 It’s also essential to abide by the law.
 Anything in your response that could be construed as unethical, illegal, unprofessional, or dangerous is an automatic red flag.

-Prepare in advance by answering practice questions, taking practice tests, developing your reading comprehension, studying up on issues in healthcare, and recording yourself answering questions within the one minute time limit.
+Prepare in advance by answering practice questions, taking practice tests, developing your reading comprehension, studying up on issues in healthcare, and recording yourself answering questions within the one-minute time limit.

-How long you need to spend preparing depends on how confident you feel with your typing and reading comprehension skills as well as how comfortable you are answering questions by video response.
+How long you need to spend preparing depends on how confident you feel with your typing and reading comprehension skills, as well as how comfortable you are answering questions by video response.
 Unfortunately, there’s not a magic number of hours that will guarantee a strong score.
 Utilize practice questions and tests to your advantage.
 We encourage you to prepare as long as you need to feel relaxed and confident on the big day.

-Review our 15 Casper preparation strategies that will help you succeed on test day.
+Review our 15 Casper preparation strategies.

 19. Is Casper Tutoring Available?